voschezang/coding-handbook/collaboration/coaching.md

-## Supporting roles
+### Supporting roles

+Differences between coaching, mentoring and consulting.

+Differences in focus:

-Coaching focusses on the intersection of the subject and a context.
+- Coaching: intersection of the subject and a *context*.
 E.g. an organization.

-Mentoring focusses on the intersection of the subject and a domain.
+- Mentoring: intersection of the subject and a *domain*.
 E.g. a sport or craft.

 <img src="../img/coach-mentor-goals.png" alt="coach-mentor-goals" style="width:40%;" />

+Differences in problem solving:

+- Coaching: Help the subject to solve a problem.
+    - Or, challenge the obstacle itself.
+- Mentor: Show alternative approaches to a problem.
+- Consultancy: Provide *a* solution for a problem.